Four Weddings and a Funeral (miniseries)

-Four Weddings and a Funeral is an American romantic comedy streaming television miniseries, based on the 1994 British film of the same name written by Richard Curtis.
+Four Weddings and a Funeral is an American romantic comedy television miniseries, based on the 1994 British film of the same name written by Richard Curtis.
 The miniseries, which premiered on July 31, 2019 on Hulu, was created by Mindy Kaling and Matt Warburton.
 It stars Nathalie Emmanuel, Nikesh Patel, Rebecca Rittenhouse, Brandon Mychal Smith, and John Reynolds.

 Premise

 Four Weddings and a Funeral follows "four American friends — Maya, Craig, Ainsley, and Duffy — who reunite for a fabulous London wedding.
 But after a bombshell at the altar throws their lives into turmoil, they must weather a tumultuous year of romance and heartbreak.
 Relationships are forged and broken, political scandals exposed, London social life lampooned, love affairs ignited and doused, and of course, there are four weddings...and a funeral."